CodeYourFuture/immersive-go-course/http-auth/README.md

 Hello, world
 ```

+> 💡 See the [prep README.md](../prep/) for an explanation of this command line example.

 A common [protocol](https://en.m.wikipedia.org/wiki/Communication_protocol) for sending data between clients and servers over the internet is HTTP.
 It's used for websites, for example.